-Program SLO 1: Develop, design, and implement a higher education institution's mission, and vision that reflects a core set of values and priorities that include data use, technology, diversity and digital citizenship.

-Program SLO 2: Demonstrate the ability of realistic self-appraisal, intra-personal growth, capacity to advocate for ethical decisions and cultivate professional norms for institutional growth.

-Program SLO 3: Develop and maintain a supportive, equitable, culturally responsive, and inclusive institutional culture.

-Program SLO 4: Evaluate, design, cultivate, and implement coherent system of data collection, support assessment, and promote institutional leadership.

-Program SLO 5: Demonstrate professional competence, ability to connect knowledge to other range of disciplines, integrate authentic practices to contribute in institutional development.

-Program SLO 6: Develop, monitor, evaluate, and manage data-informed and equitable institutional systems for operations, resources, technology, and human capital management.

-Program SLO 7: Cultivate meaningful relationships, lead collaborative decision making and governance and represent institutional needs in broader policy conversations of the organization.

-Program SLO 8: Demonstrate critical and reflective thinking, effective reasoning and creativity to conduct strategic inquiry and the application of data-driven decision making through analytical review and scholarly writings to lead the institutional improvement.

-Program SLO 9: Apply qualitative, quantitative and mixed methods research to analyze and synthesize the student learning and operational data by utilizing cutting edge technology.

-Program SLO 10: Demonstrate authentic leadership qualities by being involved in the real administrative roles and collaborate with the stakeholders in the organizational, strategic and contextual decision-making processes to ensure the success and well-being of each student and adult in the institution.
+- Develop, design, and implement a higher education institution's mission and vision that reflects a core set of values, priorities and strategic goals that include data collection, technology use, diversity, and digital citizenship. - 2.
+Demonstrate the ability of realistic self-appraisal, intra-personal growth, capacity to advocate for ethical decisions and cultivate professional dispositions for institutional growth. - 3.
+Cultivate and maintain a supportive, equitable, culturally responsive, and inclusive institutional culture. - 4.
+Evaluate, design, cultivate, and implement coherent system of data collection, assessment, evaluation and integrate authentic practices to achieve institutional strategic goals. - 5.
+Develop, monitor, evaluate, and manage data-informed and equitable institutional systems for operations, resources, technology, and human capital management. - 6.
+Cultivate meaningful relationships, lead collaborative decision making in governance and represent institutional needs in broader policy conversations. - 7.
+Collaborate with diverse community partners to develop and implement a comprehensive system of responsibility, accountability and decision making for increasing campus diversity, improving campus climate, advancing the knowledge base for creating and sustaining a culturally diverse institution. - 8.
+Demonstrate critical and reflective thinking, effective reasoning, and creativity to conduct strategic inquiry and the application of data-driven decisions through analytical review and scholarly writings to lead the institutional improvement. - 9.
+Demonstrate authentic leadership qualities by being involved in the real administrative roles and collaborate with the stakeholders in the organizational, strategic, and contextual decision-making processes to ensure the success and well-being of each student and adult in the institution.